belbcode/python_gamedev_course/day_01.md

 #### Creating a Python File
 Okay now we're finally ready to start coding.
 First let's open up a directory in VS Code.
 Let's go to the desktop and make a new folder, call it "python_projects".
 Now let's right click on the folder and open it in VS Code.
 (Demonstrate how you can access the folder from within VS Code as well.)
 Let's open up a new file.
 VS Code defaults to a text file until you provide an .extension but the python extension we installed will automatically give us the option to write a .py file.
 Okay let's write our first line of code: print("Hello world").
 Save the file as hello.py.
 Now let's open up a terminal in VS Code.
 With the python extension, VS Code loads the python executable into the terminal.
 If we hadn't done this we would have defaulted to the command prompt instead and we would've had to launch Python manually.
 Okay enough dallying let's execute our code.
 In the terminal type "python hello.py".
 You just got the computer to say "hello".
 Isn't that neat?
 Here's what we just did. "print" is a command embedded into python that logs text into the python executable.
 You can see that the python executable is actually pointing to a specific folder.
 This is the immediate scope of the python executable.
 If we were to try to execute the "python" command to run the file from the desktop folder we would get an error.
 Now it is pretty tedious and daunting to make sure that you remember and type the filename correctly and make sure the path is correctly specified we can bypass that by simply clicking the play buttion on the topright corner of the screen. (demonstrate) I just want to show you what is actually happening when you do it.
+## Python Datatypes
+Datatypes are the different ways a computer interprets values.
+Remember computers only know 1s and 0s so its important to tell the computer what its actually reading.
+Modern programming languages like Python can infer type just by assignment.
+You don't have to implicitly declare what type a given variable will be.
+Modern Programming languages also define what operations can be performed on a given type.
+If that doesn't make sense it will in a minute.
+Let's go over some basic datatypes:
+#### Numbers
+Numbers are just what you expect:
+They can be integer values: **5, -12, 101**
+They can be floats or decimal values: **2.1, 12.3421** You can perform calculations on them: **2 + 21 = 23**
+There are 5 main operands that you should know about: ( + , - , * , / , % )
+The first four behave as you'd expect: addition, subtraction, multiplication and division.
+Division is a little interesting as it always returns a float value. e.g.
+2 + 2 ...
+4
+16 / 4 ...
+4.0
+This has to do with how computers do math and will have implications later down the road but for now just know that you can mitigate this behavior with the "floor division" operand "//" e.g.
+5 / 2 ...
+2.5
+5 // 2 ...
+2
+Its called the floor because it will always round down, to the floor of the possible value.

 ## Logical Operaters